Arthi Jayaraman

-Arthi Jayaraman is an Indian-American scientist who is the Centennial Term Professor for Excellence in Research and Education at the University of Delaware.
-Her research considers the development of computational models to better understand polymer nanocomposites and biomaterials.
-Jayaraman was elected Fellow of the American Physical Society in 2020.
+Arthi Jayaraman is an Indian-American scientist who is a Professor of Chemical Engineering at the University of Delaware.
+Her research considers the development of computational models to better understand structure & properties in soft materials, polymers, and biomaterials.
+Jayaraman was elected Fellow of the American Physical Society in 2020 and recognized as an American Chemical Society PMSE fellow in 2025.

 Early life and education

 Jayaraman earned her undergraduate degree at the Birla Institute of Technology and Science, Pilani.
 She moved to the United States for her graduate studies, where she majored in chemical engineering.
 For her doctoral research Jayaraman studied biomimetic polymers and pattern recognition.
 She moved to the University of Illinois at Urbana–Champaign for a postdoctoral position, where she worked in the Department of Materials Science.

 Research and career

 Jayaraman was appointed to the faculty at the University of Colorado Boulder, where she was made Patten Assistant Professor.
 Her early academic research was supported by the United States Department of Energy (DOE), and considered the use of polymer nanocomposites for electronic devices.
 In an effort to manipulate their optical and electronic properties, Jayaraman makes use of computational design.
 She created a comprehensive molecular model that allows her to simulate the (semi-)conducting properties of molecular systems, making use of graphics processing units to inform the design of polymers and additives.
 These computational models allow Jayaraman to better understand the dispersal of additives through the nanocomposite system, which allows for better control of the mechanical properties.